-- The external pricing will only work for service tickets edited on root level at least once after solution installation (creation of a new tickets covers this).
+- The external pricing will only work for tickets/quotes edited on root level at least once after solution installation (creation of a new ticket/quote covers this).

-Thus, already existing tickets need to be touched by editing e.g. the description (add a space or so).
+Thus, already existing tickets/quotes need to be touched by editing e.g. the description (add a space or so).

 - The framework used only supports daily scheduled background runs.
-To have more than one background run per day one needs to create multiple daily.
+To have more than one background run per day one needs to create multiple runs per day.